ibm-cloud-docs/secrets-manager/getting-started.md

 Now you can add more secrets and design a secrets management strategy to control who has access to them.

 - To find out more about organizing secrets, check out [Best practices for organizing secrets and assigning access](/docs/secrets-manager?topic=secrets-manager-best-practices-organize-secrets).
+- To find out more about rotating secrets, check out [Best practices for rotating secrets](/docs/secrets-manager?topic=secrets-manager-best-practices-rotate-secrets).